Mid-winter makes it perfect time to update my current “must-reads” list.

 - Katherine Erskine, Mockingbird (2011).
 A National Book Award winner.
 Update: ever empty a package then keep shaking for more to come out?
 I wanted to like this book, but eh.
 Pros: for the same reasons I liked Curious Incident of the Dog in Night-Time(above), I liked the POV of an Asperger’s narrator.
 But.
 I’m around kids all day (the age of the narrator) and the plot arc felt too issue-y and forced.
 Perhaps the author’s note at the end rammed it a little too far.
 It still is a 3-4 star book, but not on my top-recommended.

 - Theodore Taylor, The Cay (1987).
 Set in Curacao during World War II, this is a novel I’m reading aloud with my 5th graders.
 I inherited this one from prior curriculum, not yet sold on it.
-So far, best thing to come from it is the opportunity to teach kids that “setting” can be expressed myriad ways: within the opening pages, there are 2 sentences that each hold 6 separate means of expressing setting — which is great, as kids so often think it is only made up of literal time (date, hour) and place (actual location).
+Update: I am NOT a fan of this book.
+The best thing to come from it was the opportunity to teach kids that “setting” can be expressed myriad ways: within the opening pages, there are 2 sentences that each hold 6 separate means of expressing setting — which is great, as kids so often think it is only made up of literal time (date, hour) and place (actual location).

 - Charles Baxter, Burning Down the House: Essays on Fiction (2008).
 Baxter wasn’t my workshop leader when I went to Bread Loaf Writers Conference, yet I came away from that intense week more impacted by the advice in Baxter’s afternoon lectures than the whole week of my workshop.
 This collection of writing on craft just arrived in the mail.
 I also recommend his Bringing the Devil to his Knees: The Craft of Fiction and the Writing Life (2001).